unicode-org/message-format-wg/spec/syntax.md

 - A _declaration_ MUST NOT bind a _variable_
   that appears as a _variable_ anywhere within a previous _declaration_.
 - An _input-declaration_ MUST NOT bind a _variable_
-  that appears anywhere within the _annotation_ of its _variable-expression_.
+  that appears anywhere within the _function_ of its _variable-expression_.
 - A _local-declaration_ MUST NOT bind a _variable_ that appears in its _expression_.

 A _local-declaration_ MAY overwrite an external input value as long as the